-Module H5 Semester 7 Duration of module 1 semester Type of module Elective Courses included in the module n/a How frequently is the module offered Each semester Admission requirements See implementation provisions for admission to honours programme Responsible professor/ module coordinator Prof. Dr. Oliver Goetz Office: 5-112, Tel.: 07121 271 3033 oliver.goetz@reutlingen-university.de Names of lecturers Professors Banke, Beldarrein, Beyer, Charifzadeh, Goeddeke, Goetz, Herzog, Hofvenschiöld, Hormuth, Kapmeier, Lassleben, Mocker Language of instruction English Credits (ECTS) 5 ECTS Total workload 150 hours (30 hours lecture time, 120 hours independent study) Contact hours per week (SWS) 2 hours Examination/ type of assessment Continuous assessment: Depending on course plan.
+Module H5 Semester 7 Duration of module 1 semester Type of module Elective Courses included in the module n/a How frequently is the module offered Each semester Admission requirements See implementation provisions for admission to honours programme Responsible Prof. Dr. Oliver Goetz professor/ Office: 5-112, Tel.: 07121 271 3033 module coordinator oliver.goetz@reutlingen-university.de Names of lecturers Depending on institution and course chosen Language of instruc- tion English Credits (ECTS) 5 ECTS Total workload 150 hours (30 hours lecture time, 120 hours independent study) Contact hours per week (SWS) 2 hours Examination/ type of assessment Continuous assessment: Depending on course plan.
 The module is ungraded (pass/fail) Learning outcomes Depending on the interdisciplinary subject chosen, students who successfully complete this module will develop professional, methodological, social and/or personal competencies.
 The interdisciplinary nature of the course will strengthen skills in interdisciplinary problem solving, enable critical reflection of discipline-specific approaches, and facilitate the broadening of academic perspectives.
 Content/ indicative syllabus In the honours course 'Interdisciplinary Studies', one of the above-listed lecturers acts as mentor on a study project initiated by the student.
-The final design of the course plan may be worked out between mentor and student, but it is the student's responsibility to make the initial proposal, to approach a suitable faculty sponsor, and to manage their own work throughout the assigned time frame.
-A prerequisite of this course is that there is no course currently offered within the IB programme with regard to the study project outlined in the proposal.
-The proposal must describe the body of knowledge the student wants to study, including why this is important to his/her overall programme of study and/or future career, list proposed sources for information the student wants to study, including a specification of courses the student wants to attend.
-In addition, the proposal must specify the final product of work, a clear timeline and a description of the expected outcomes with regard to the students' learning.
+The final design of the course plan may be worked out between mentor and student, but it is the student's responsibility to make the initial proposal, to approach a suitable faculty sponsor, and to manage their own work throughout the as- signed time frame.
+A prerequisite of this course is that there is no course cur- rently offered within the IB programme with regard to the study project out- lined in the proposal.
+The proposal must describe the body of knowledge the student wants to study, including why this is important to his/her overall pro- gramme of study and/or future career, list proposed sources for information the student wants to study, including a specification of courses the student wants to attend.
+In addition, the proposal must specify the final product of work, a clear timeline and a description of the expected outcomes with re- gard to the students' learning.